-Institutional Controls: requires Corning Incorporated to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8(h)(3).
-Institutional controls also include any voluntary agreements between Corning Incorporated and respective property owners for access and any other pertinent provisions to enable the installation and maintenance of cover systems, management of remaining contamination, excavation, inspections, sampling, and/or any other requisite activities.
+Institutional Controls: requires Corning Incorporated to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375- 1.8(h)(3).
+Institutional controls also include voluntary agreements between Corning Incorporated and respective property owners for access and any other pertinent provisions to enable the installation and maintenance of cover systems, management of remaining contamination, excavation, inspections, sampling, and/or any other requisite activities.

-Engineering Controls: The soil cover discussed in Paragraph 4 above.
+Engineering Controls: The soil cover discussed in Paragraphs 4 and 5 above.

-This SMP will include, but may not be limited to:
+The Site Management Plan will include, but may not be limited to: